 17. Chinese Shar-Pei

-The Chinese Shar-Pei are extremely powerful dogs that have been bred to guard, despite their cuteness!
+The Chinese Shar-Pei is extremely powerful dogs that have been bred to guard, despite their cuteness!
 Their wrinkled skin makes these dogs very cuddly, but you should beware of the way you approach them, especially if you are a stranger; they can be very arrogant to strangers!

-Boerboel are a large breed of dogs, as well as fearless and individualistic!
+Boerboel is a large breed of dogs, as well as fearless and individualistic!
 These traits make the Boerboel very tough to be raised by amateur owners!
 These dogs do great as guardians as they are highly protective of their pack and territory!
 Nevertheless, when encountered with the right family, who are informed on how to channel their energy, the Boerboel come across as very affectionate and caring dogs!